Frugal and Creative Organizing Ideas

 - Keep a bag or a box somewhere in your house and anytime you find something you’re not sure if you need to keep or not, throw it into the bag/box.
 When the bag/box gets full it goes to a second hand store!

-- Scan your children’s artwork, then save each year to a CD
+- Scan your children’s artwork, then save each year to folder on your computer of that year.

 - Cereal boxes make great magazine holders once they’re empty

-- Use empty egg cartons for Christmas ornament storage or jewelery storage
+- Use empty egg cartons for Christmas ornament storage or jewelry storage

 - Put soccer balls, footballs… etc, in a large laundry bag, then hang on the back of a door